Carlo Guillermo Proto

 Carlo Guillermo Proto is a Chilean-Canadian director who was raised in both Quillota, Chile and Mississauga, Ontario.
 His work focuses on the unique interplay between identity and human experience in relation to issues of geography, ethnicity, and perceived disabilities.

 Early life

-Between the ages of 18-25, Carlo Guillermo Proto was heavily involved in the Toronto theater community.
+Between the ages of 18 and 25, Carlo Guillermo Proto was heavily involved in the Toronto theater community.
 As the general manager and company producer for Toronto's Cahoots Theatre Projects, Mr. Proto produced several plays across Canada.
 During his time with the company, he created The Cahoots Summer Youth Project, a subsidized summer camp for low-income families.
 The director's influences include many playwrights and directors who were based out of Toronto, including John Mighton, Dan MacIvor, Daniel Brooks, and Guillermo Verdecchia.
 After winning the "Best Emerging Local Filmmaker" award for his first short film Pura Sangre in 2005 at the Alucine festival in Toronto, Proto moved to Montreal in order to attend Mel Hoppenheim school of cinema.